Co-Founder & CEO at Nudge

 - Twine Health – collaborative care platform allowing teams to coordinate care for population health efforts.

 - FruitStreet – telehealth software that incorporates information from mobile health platforms for care management and telemedicine video appointments.

-An Effective Touchpoints Strategy Is Based on Regular, Concise Nudges
+Step 6: An Effective Touchpoint Strategy Is Based on Regular, Concise Nudges

 The value of your offering is largely based on the perceived value you or your staff bring to the program – your blog, book, worksheets, etc can only move the needle so much.